aanmeba/minesweeper/README.md

 - **Place a flag**: Players can place flags on the board, up to the number of mines present.
 Flags can also be removed, and when a coordinate is revealed, it will show if it contains a mine or the number of nearby mines.
 - **Hack Mode with Command Line Argument**: There is a hacked version available that reveals the location of mines, for those who want to play with some assistance.

+## Build Steps

+Once you clone this repository with this command-line `git clone`, open this project with your choice of IDE.

 To enable the hack mode in Eclipse, follow these steps:

 1. Navigate to `Run As` -> `Run Configurations`.
 2. In the `Arguments` tab, add `hack`
 3. Click `Run` to execute the program in hack mode

 In Terminal, follow these steps:

 1. Move into the parent directory of `bin` and `src`
 2. Run the program with the hack command, just after the file name: `java -cp bin minesweeper.Main hack`

 ## Known Issues

-- [v] Print alert for selecting duplicate coords of flags just before game over
+- [x] Print alert for selecting duplicate coords of flags just before game over

 ## Future Improvement

-- [v] Implement a command-line argument feature to upgrade the current hack version.
+- [x] Implement a command-line argument feature to upgrade the current hack version.
-- [v] Refactor the `Board` and `Run` classes by breaking down some of the implementation into separate classes.
+- [x] Refactor the `Board` and `Run` classes by breaking down some of the implementation into separate classes.
-- [v] Refactor the marks for flags, revealed cells, mines to improve the readability, currently they are represented as numbers (88, 99, 100) respectively.
+- [x] Refactor the marks for flags, revealed cells, mines to improve the readability, currently they are represented as numbers (88, 99, 100) respectively.

 ## Change Logs